jaruba/multipass-torrent/README.md

 # multipass-torrent

-Collects torrents from various sources (dump, RSS, HTML pages) and associates the **video files** within with IMDB ID using Stremio's index.get Addon API.
+Collects torrents from various sources (dump, RSS, HTML pages) and associates the **video files** within with **IMDB ID** using Stremio's index.get Addon API.

 Runs on a multi-master replicated LevelDB, thanks to [mafintosh/multi-master-merge](http://github.com/mafintosh/multi-master-merge).
-The peers to replicate with are discovered via database ID, passed via ``--db-id=<16 byte hex string>``, discovered through DHT and SSDP.
+The peers to replicate with are discovered via database ID, passed via ``--db-id=<16 byte hex string>``, discovered through **DHT and SSDP**.

 This means the system is **distributed** and you can run several instances with their own DB copy.
 This is useful for creating redundancy and even crawling from several machines to distribute the load.

-It also has a Stremio Addon front-end, allowing for the content you scraped to be used in Stremio.
+It also has a Stremio Addon front-end, allowing for the content you scraped to be used in [Stremio](http://strem.io).

-# example
+# Examples
 ```bash
 node cli/multipass --db-id=ccb9a6f8a9af421809ad6b1f58a76f493fb30fb6 --source="https://torrentz.eu/feed_verified?q=" --db-path=/tmp/test
 ```